If you are a student looking for summer or seasonal work then what better job to have over the summer then working in Ibiza in one of the many bars?

 If you don’t mind which Spanish resort you find bar work in, you can also work in Lanzarote, Gran Canaria, Magaluf or bar jobs in Tenerife.

-How To Get a Bar Job in Ibiza
+How To Get a Bar Job in Ibiza in 2024

 You just won’t find bar jobs advertised outside of Ibiza so if you’re looking to fix up a job in advance its going to be virtually impossible unless you know somebody who knows somebody!